HCGB-IGTP/BacterialTyper/docs/source/user_guide/user_guide_index.rst

     :Version: |version|
     :Date: |today|

 This User Guide provides information on ``BacterialTyper`` usage and documentation.
-It is divided in five main chapters:
+It is divided in several main chapters:

 .. toctree::
     :maxdepth: 1